What is the American Concrete Institute (ACI) Certification?

-This blog post, the fourth in Gilson's series on preparing for a technician certification exam, will focus on aggregates.
-As with the concrete and asphalt industries, state and federal agencies often require that those working on their construction projects have a higher level of expertise and experience, and hold a related technician certification.
-Those awarding contracts for road and other infrastructure projects, both government and private, may also require that the contractor awarded the project only use workers with a specific certification(s).
+State and federal agencies often require that those working on their construction projects have a higher level of expertise, experience, and hold a related technician certification.
+Those awarding contracts for road and other infrastructure projects, government, and private, may also require that the contractor awarded the project only use workers with a specific certification(s).

 |Sampling Aggregates||T 2||D75|